 Dawn Wilson, MSW, Director of the National Adoption Competency Mental Health Training Initiative (NTI), has spent more than 30 years in the human service field, focusing on child welfare, mental health, and prevention work.
 She has expertise in grants administration, program development and implementation.
 She came to C.A.S.E. in 2015 to direct the federally funded National Adoption Competency Mental Health Training Initiative (NTI).
-As Director, she oversees the development, pilot implementation, evaluation and national launch of two state-of-the-art web-based trainings for child welfare professionals and mental health clinicians to effectively address the mental health and complex challenges of children, adolescents and their families moving to permanency through adoption or guardianship.
+As Director, she oversees the development, pilot implementation, evaluation and national launch of two state-of-the-art web-based trainings for child welfare professionals and mental health clinicians.
+Her goal is to effectively address the mental health and complex challenges of children, adolescents and their families moving to permanency through adoption or guardianship.

-Ms. Wilson received her BA Degree in Psychology from Appalachian State University in North Carolina and her Master of Social Work degree from the University of North Carolina at Chapel Hill.
+Ms. Wilson received her B.A.
+Degree in Psychology from Appalachian State University in North Carolina and her Master of Social Work degree from the University of North Carolina at Chapel Hill.